hkellaway/Gloss/README.md

 ### Swift Version

-The Gloss source currently available via CocoaPods and Carthage is compatible with Swift 4.0 (version `2.0.0-beta.x`).
+The Gloss source currently available via CocoaPods and Carthage is compatible with Swift 4.0.

 To use the lastest version compatible with Swift 3.0, utilize version `1.2.x`.